 Generally the term tooth wear is used to describe tooth surface loss due to one or a combination of attrition, abrasion and erosion.
 The result of severe tooth wear can be poor appearance of teeth and sensitivity.
 It is important that the cause of tooth wear is identified and steps taken to prevent and manage wear.
 Your dentist will assess tooth wear during your oral health assessment and review appointments.

 If you grind your teeth and have gastric reflux, tooth wear will be greater.
 Acid softens the tooth surfaces, making them easier to wear down.
-If you brush your teeth after an acid attack e.g vomiting, then the acid softened tooth surfaces can be worn more rapidly by toothbrush bristles, especially if using an abrasive toothpaste or tooth powder and a hard-bristled toothbrush.
-DO NOT brush your teeth after vomiting or gastric reflux as you increase your risk of tooth wear.
+If you brush your teeth after an acid attack e.g vomiting, then the acid softened tooth surfaces may be worn more rapidly by toothbrush bristles, especially if using an abrasive toothpaste or tooth powder and a hard-bristled toothbrush.
+DO NOT brush your teeth immediately after vomiting or gastric reflux.
+Rinse your mouth with water or fluoride mouth rinse.